 Many buildings are built on shallow foundations.
 Grade beams, footers, and some columns are examples of shallow foundations.
 These work well if the soil has sufficient bearing strength to support the building loads.
 If a building is constructed on poor bearing soils, helical piers are a non-intrusive fix to arrest foundation settlement.
-Helical piers are a deep foundation element extending into the soil at a bearing depth that will be able to support building loads.
+Click here to see examples of underpinning projects that we have completed for our clients.

 In A Tight Spot

 Some helical pier installations pose extremely limited access and major mobilization issues.
 Inside work, such as basements or crawl spaces, are examples of these types of challenges.
 Danbro provides a portable unit that consists of a drive head with drive tool, an extendable reaction bar to resist the torque, and a hydraulic foot pedal control valve.
 Danbro offers these portable, hand-held helical pile installation equipment components and provides specialized training to ensure a safe and successful installation.
 Click here to read a detailed case study on a project with limited access.